domestic first class cabin seating.

 First class vs other tickets

 First class is the most premium of airline classes of service.
-Other classes vary by route and airline, but airlines marketing offering first class and marketing it as such stand by the meaning—it’s the best they offer.
+Other classes vary by route and airline, but airlines offering first class and marketing it as such stand by the meaning—it’s the best they offer.

 First Class